 Timeline of Edward Elgar:

-1880’s: Taught the violin, played the organ at St. George’s Catholic Church in Worcester and composed music for local musical organisations such as the Worcester Glee Club and the County Asylum Band.
+1880’s: Elgar taught the violin, played the organ at St. George’s Catholic Church in Worcester and composed music for local musical organisations such as the Worcester Glee Club and the County Asylum Band.

 1898: With works such as the Cantata “Caractacus”, Edward Elgar’s reputation began to spread beyond the borders of Worcestershire.
 This work was suggested to him by his mother and is based on events that took place in Roman times at British Camp in the Malvern Hills.

 1899: His first big hit with the public is the “Variations on an Original Theme” often known as the “Enigma variations” which were short biographical sketches of all his friends and family.
 The most famous of all was “Nimrod” about his best friend, the publisher August Jaeger.

 1900: The Oratorio “The “Dream of Gerontius” is first performed in Birmingham Town Hall.
 It is based on Cardinal Newman’s Poem about a soul’s journey, but due to inadequate rehearsals it was not received well by the public.

 1901: Elgar although very depressed continues writing and premiered the first of his “Pomp and Circumstance” Marches, the first of which was to become better known as the music for “Land of Hope and Glory”.

-1907: Plans the “First Symphony” whilst traveling in Rome.
+1907: He plans the “First Symphony” whilst traveling in Rome.

 1908: Symphony No 1″ is first performed in Manchester.

-1909: Traveling in Venice Edward Elgar has ideas for the “Second Symphony”.
+1909: Traveling in Venice Elgar has ideas for the “Second Symphony”.

 1911: “The “Violin Concerto” is dedicated to Fritz Kreisler who gave the first performance.
 The Second Symphony” is dedicated to the recently deceased King Edward the Seventh.

 1914-18: Elgar was deeply saddened by the First World War and produced little work at this time except for a children’s play called “Starlight Express”.

 1920: After the death of his wife, who had been the driving force behind his success, he becomes a virtual recluse.

 1924: Edward Elgar made Master of the Kings Musick.